 This nonimmigrant visa allows a non-U.S. citizen who controls a substantial investment to work inside the country.
 The U.S. Citizenship and Immigration Services (USCIS) requires an E-2 visa applicant to submit extensive documentation to prove their investment in a bona fide enterprise.
 To be eligible for an E-2 investor visa, the applicant must be from a treaty investor country that has reciprocity with the U.S. A minimum investment of $100,000 is initially required.
 Applicants are required to demonstrate that the investment will support operating the business, so the USCIS uses a sliding scale appropriate to the business and its needs to determine the sufficiency of capitalization.
+Immigration legal services can assist this process.
 An E-2 visa is usually renewed every two years and there is no limit on the number of times it can be renewed.
 With an E-2 visa there are no restrictions on leaving or re-entering the country.

 Because immigration law is complex, there’s a greater chance you’ll overlook something, as opposed to an E-2 Visa lawyer who handles these matters for a living.
 Don’t risk it.